GrupoAlarcos/CompilersEnergyConsumption/README.md

 ## Abstract
-Today, software plays a crucial role in our daily activities.
+Software plays a crucial role in our daily activities.
 Virtually all the technology we use contains software components written in a particular programming language.
-In this context, programming language translators play an important role, as they are needed to convert the software source code, written by professional software developers, into a format that can be executed by a machine.
+In this context, compilers and interpreters play an important role, as they are needed to convert the software source code into a format that can be executed by a machine.
 The significant influence of the programming language on the energy consumption of the resulting programs has been highlighted in some research.
-However, there have been no studies on the impact of the programming language translator version of the programming language on the energy consumption.
-This paper presents a first approach to fill this gap by investigating the impact of programming language translator versions on the energy consumption of programs written in Python, C and Java.
-We measured the energy consumed by eight algorithms written in the three languages and run with different programming language translator versions.
+However, there is almost no research on the impact of the programming language compiler/interpreter version of the programming language on the energy consumption.
+This paper attempts to fill this gap by investigating their impact on the energy consumption of programs written in C, Java and Python.
+We applied a hardware-based energy measurement approach to obtain the energy consumed by eight algorithms written in the three languages and run with different compiler/interpreter versions.
 Surprisingly, the results show no noticeable trend of improvement between versions within each language.
-These results seem to indicate that energy efficiency is not among the aspects considered to evolve programming language translators.
+These results seem to indicate that energy efficiency is not among the main aspects considered to evolve compilers/interpreters. translators.

 ## What is this?